 From Peregrine push on deeper into the Gibbston, passing many more wineries.
 You’ll also pass Cargo Brewery at Waitiri Creek and the Gibbston Tavern if you fancy a cold beer.
 The trail ends at Gibbston Back Road, where you can visit Mt Rosa Winery or Brennan Wines.

-Overlooking the Kawarau River
+Biking alongside the Kawarau River

 Bike hire and bike tours